opentargets/genetics-sumstat-data/ingest/uk_biobank/readme.md

 # Submit jobs to cluster
 python run_all.py

-# Check that its working as expected, then increase cluster number of workers
+# Check that it's working as expected, then increase cluster number of workers

 # Check outputs and any errors